kippchicago/Data_Analysis/MAP/Code/R/MAP_Graphics_Examples_Main_Office.md

-### Loading Data in MySQL Database
+### Loading Data into MySQL Database
 We use two steps to get the data into the database:
   1. **Cleaning**: re-factoring the CDF's separate csv files so they comport with `MySQL` conventions.
 This is done with a "one touch" shell script that uses `sed` and regular expressions to make all necessary character substations.
+Theone-touch script for cleaning the data can be found [here](http://github.com/chrishaid/Data_Analysis/blob/master/MAP/Code/SQL/map_cdf_prep.sh);
   2. **Loading**:putting the separate CSV files as separate tables into the data analysis database.
 Doing so ensures that we maintain the data in as similar manner as we receive it from NWEA.
+The `SQL` code for loading the data is [here](github.com/chrishaid/Data_Analysis/blob/master/MAP/Code/SQL/Data_Loading_MAP.sql).

 ### Retrieving Data from MySQL Database
-Once the data loaded, we use the `RODBC` package in `R` to establish a connection to the database and run a SQL query to populate a dataframe (NB: `kippchidata2` is an  DSN with appropriate key value pairs that allows an `ODBC` connection to be established with the `MySQL' server.
-To protect the privacy of our student's while simultaneously showing you all my work flow, I've suppressed the evaluation of the following code.
+Once the data loaded, we use the `RODBC` package in `R` to establish a connection to the database and run a SQL query to populate a dataframe (NB: `kippchidata2` is a DSN with appropriate key value pairs that allows an `ODBC` connection to be established with the `MySQL' server).
+To protect the privacy of our students while simultaneously showing you all my work flow, I've suppressed the evaluation of the following code.
 That is, this next chunk of code is not run.

 ```r